Princeton-CDH/princeton-cdh.github.io/content/blog/iteration-reports/2020-09-08/index.md

 The last iteration we continued to spend time on project maintenance and updates.
 Closed issues on *Startwords* and the pucas release are continuing and closing out work from the previous iterations.
 Active work this iteration that is incomplete and not reflected in the closed tickets include django/mezzanine upgrades for cdhweb, and refactoring PPA to remove an outdated SolrClient dependency and use parasolr instead.
 We also have now migrated our first repositories to use **main** as the production branch name.

+Over the last iteration we also wrote a new *limited support agreement*, which was adapted and simplified from the ["Built by CDH" Long Term Service Agreement](https://doi.org/10.5281/zenodo.3359203) in order to offer minimal support for the [PEMM Incipit Search Tool](https://pemm.cdh.princeton.edu/) for a limited term (1 year, renewable for a second year).
+The limited support agreement for PEMM goes into effect today.

 ## Demos
 - [New dev/design site](https://princeton-cdh.github.io/) (still in progress)
 - *Startwords*: